PersonalityHQ · Emotional Intelligence

 - Decide faster without regretting it later

-A practical goal for delivering honest feedback that the other person absorbs — without shutting down, deflecting, or pushing back on the messenger.
+A practical EQ plan for delivering honest feedback the other person can absorb, without shutting down, deflecting, or pushing back on the messenger.

 Understand